Brainhack-Proceedings-2015/Pereira-AMX-PlanAbandonment/brainhack-report.md

 #Approach
 In this BrainHack project, we aim to detect if a subject is following the given task and provide an almost real-time feedback to the researchers make decisions (e.g. restart the task), to avoid images discard or rescans.
-To do so, we use Automated Planning techniques \cite{Sukthankar2014}, a sub-area of Artificial Intelligence.
+To do so, we use plan abandonment techniques \cite{Sukthankar2014}, a sub-area of Artificial Intelligence.
 For a given fMRI paradigm, a plan should be created and compared with the subject's brain activation during the scan using recognition methods.
-To use plan recognition methods, we need to discretize and formalize the fMRI and construct a expected plan based on the hypothesis paradigm using this formalization.
+To use plan abandonment techniques, we need to discretize and formalize the fMRI and construct a expected plan based on the hypothesis paradigm using this formalization.
 To evaluate the compliance with a specific paradigm, we aim to use real-time fMRI method to retrieve BOLD signals of brain regions that are supposed to be active in a particular time range.
 By doing so, it is possible to detect if a subject is following the paradigm given a specific stimulus type, such as visual or auditory stimulus.
 The brain state of each stimulus type will be mapped based on atlas literature.